Cessation of international protection is regulated by LITP. Asylum shall be ceased if:[1]

-- The refugee (“asylee”) voluntarily accepts the protection of the country of which he/she is a national;
+- The refugee (“asylee”) voluntarily accepts the protection of her/his country of citizenship;

 - The asylee acquires the citizenship of the country whose protection he or she may enjoy;